eae3532/practicalsproject/README.md

 ### Current Development

-Token authentication has been disabled.
-Converting Practicals 3 and 4 to notebooks.
+Creating and testing Docker image based from the anaconda3 distribution.
+Creating and testing conda environment files.
+Creating and testing Notebook submit functionality.

-See DEV/Backlog on the project Drive for a list of development tasks.
+See DEV/Backlog2 on the project Drive for a list of development tasks.

-### Running from Docker
+### Running from Docker Terminal or Kitematic

 __docker run -it -p 8888:8888 eae3532/practicals__